-Thus, some specific colours are suggested for the different type of restaurant formats.
+Thus, some specific colors are suggested for the different type of restaurant formats.
 Similarly, restaurant interior design also impacts customers’ comfort and experience.
 Read more about restaurant interior design here.

 Impact of the Various Restaurant Interior Colours on Customers